 On February 24, 2022, Russian military forces invaded Ukraine, and sustained conflict and disruption in the region is likely.
-Although the length, impact, and outcome of the ongoing war in Ukraine is highly unpredictable, this conflict could lead to significant market and other disruptions, including instability in financial markets, supply chain interruptions, political and social instability, changes in consumer or purchaser preferences, as well as an increase in cyberattacks, intellectual property theft, and espionage.
+Although the length, impact, and outcome of the ongoing war in Ukraine is highly unpredictable, this conflict has led, and could continue to lead, to significant market and other disruptions, including instability in financial markets, supply chain interruptions, political and social instability, changes in consumer or purchaser preferences, as well as an increase in cyberattacks, intellectual property theft, and espionage.

 We are actively monitoring the situation in Ukraine and assessing its impact on our business, including our business partners and customers.
 For example, we and various companies have voluntarily stopped seeking to increase business in Russia.
-Such circumstances combined with new sanctions have resulted in disruptions in our customers' businesses in the impacted regions, including, at times, their ability to pay for our services.
+Such circumstances, combined with new sanctions have resulted in disruptions to our customers' businesses in the impacted regions, including, at times, their ability to pay for our services.
 As such, we expect a reduction in revenue from customers in the impacted regions as long as these circumstances continue.

 We have no way to predict the progress or outcome of the conflict in Ukraine or its impacts in Ukraine, Russia, or Belarus as the conflict, and any resulting government reactions, are rapidly developing and beyond our control.
 The extent and duration of the military action, sanctions, and resulting market disruptions could be significant and could potentially have a substantial impact on the global economy and our business for an unknown period of time.
 Any of the above-mentioned factors could materially adversely affect our business, financial condition, and results of operations.
-Any such disruptions may also magnify the impact of other risks described in this Quarterly Report on Form 10-Q.
+Any such disruptions may also magnify the impact of other risks described in this "Risk Factors" section and elsewhere in this Quarterly Report on Form 10-Q.